-As a part of the City's coordinated, regional approach to managing stormwater Citywide, some projects will have the requirement or option of contributing a fee, in lieu of building site-specific facilities.
+As a part of the City's coordinated, regional approach to managing stormwater City-wide, some projects will have the requirement or option of contributing a fee, in lieu of building site-specific facilities for flow control or runoff treatment.
 The fee shall be used toward construction of regional stormwater facilities.
 The City has responsibility for ensuring that: